 If what you want to do is partially charitable and partially not, a nonprofit corporation might be a better fit.
 Nonprofits have different latitude in operations, even though they cannot issue tax receipts.
 Nonprofits have fewer regulations when it comes to:

 - fundraising events & events in general (charities require receipting procedures); and

 - user fees (charities require receipting procedures that nonprofits do not).

 If the service or activity you offer benefits participants or the community, but your user fees and/or sales of products more than cover all of the costs of offering the program(s), you may want to consider establishing a social enterprise.
 Additionally, businesses generally get back, through input tax credits, all of the GST/HST/QST that they pay, while charities only get about half of that tax rebated to them.

 - Canada Revenue Agency's database of registered charities

 - Charity Tax Tools' "To be a charity or not"

 - Charity Tax Tools' "Alternatives to becoming a charity"

-- Corporations Canada -- Create/maintain a not-for-profit organization
+- Corporations Canada -- Not-for-profit corporations page

 - Éducaloi's Introduction to registered charities